 - Armed Forces Independence Payment

-- the middle or higher rate of Child Disability Payment (Scotland)
+- the middle or higher rate of the care component of Child Disability Payment

-- the daily living component of Adult Disability Payment (Scotland).
+- the daily living component of Adult Disability Payment.

 Importantly your National Insurance record will help to build your entitlement to certain state benefits, such as the State Pension and Maternity Allowance.
 Carer’s Allowance counts towards your National Insurance record.

 You’ll automatically get National Insurance credits for each week you receive Carer’s Allowance.

 For each week that you receive Carer’s Allowance, you automatically get a Class 1 NI credit to help protect your record.
 These class 1 credits can help meet the conditions for a number of benefits: new-style Jobseeker’s Allowance, new-style Employment and Support Allowance, Maternity Allowance, and some bereavement benefits as well as the State Pension.